 As well as the three original promoters the board of the new company included Henry John Grievson, a Darlington merchant who had been mineral manager on the Stockton and Darlington Railway, and John Edward Mammatt of Wortley Grange.
 They both took 100 shares.
 Mammatt was a mining engineer and had made his name in the Oaks pit disaster near Barnsley in December 1866 in which 381 miners and rescuers were killed during a series of explosions.
 Along with another man, he was lowered down the shaft in a steel tub to bring out the sole surviving rescuer.

 The day to day running of the enterprise was placed in the hands of a newly qualified mining engineer, 21 year old Matthias Stokoe Hall.
 He moved from Kelloe near Darlington to live at Woodlesford and took 50 shares.
-Under the Coal Mines Regulation Act of 1872 he studied for a first class manager’s certificate which was granted in March 1873 by Frank Newby Wardell, the government appointed inspector for Yorkshire.
+Under the Coal Mines Regulation Act of 1872 he studied for a first class manager’s certificate granted in March 1873 by Frank Newby Wardell, the government appointed inspector for Yorkshire.
 In February 1874 Hall became a member of the North of England Institute of Mining and Mechanical Engineers.